emmajanedrews/base-template/_posts/2017-11-30-make-your-season-fun-with-our-holiday-guide.md

 **Ongoing**: Holiday Tree at Mizner Park—Mizner Park Amphitheatre, Boca Raton.

 Info: 561-393-7995.

-**November 28:&nbsp;**Harbourside Place Tree Lighting, 6 p.m. to 10 p.m.
-With Santa, performances, games, and crafts.

-Info: 561-935-9533.

-**December 1:** Worth Avenue Christmas Tree Lighting, 6 p.m. to 9 p.m.
-Parade with Santa and tree lighting at 6:29 p.m.
-Hibiscus and Worth Avenue.

-Info: 561-659-6909

-**December 3:** West Palm Beach Holiday Tree Lighting—The Great Lawn at the Waterfront.
-101 N. Flagler Drive, West Palm Beach.
-6 p.m.
-The country group Parmalee will perform as well as Wellington’s Emily Brooke, an “American Idol” contestant.
-That kicks off a month of fun, with the big 600-ton “Sandi” sand tree, complete with a light and music show, glow-in-the-dark mini golf, and more events along the downtown waterfront.

-Info: 561-822-1515.

-**December 5:** Martin County Boat Parade—A festival takes place in Sandsrit Park, 3343 SE St. Lucie Blvd., Stuart.

-Info: 772-692-7599.

-**December 5:** Palm Beach Holiday Boat Parade—North Palm Beach to the Jupiter Lighthouse.

-Info: 561-863-0012.

 **December 5-12 and December 14-16:** Festival of Trees—Ann Norton Sculpture Gardens, 2051 S. Flagler Drive, West Palm Beach.
 Admission is $15 for members and seniors, $20 for non-member adults, and $7 for children.